Machinist Developed Mesothelioma Through His Asbestos Exposure

 San Francisco Jury Awards $8,673,704 in Mesothelioma Case

 The trial began on February 1, 2005, before San Francisco Superior Court Judge John J. Conway.
 A jury was impaneled to hear the case and heard testimony.
-Closing arguments were presented March 14, 2005.
+Closing arguments were presented on March 14, 2005.
 The jury deliberated for over three days before reaching its verdict.

 During the trial, testimony was introduced concerning the historical use of asbestos, the state of medical knowledge historically regarding asbestos, cell biology, epidemiology, pulmonary medicine, pulmonary pathology, and industrial hygiene.
-Evidence was also presented regarding defendants’ involvement in the supply of asbestos–containing products to the United States Navy.
+Evidence was also presented regarding the defendants’ involvement in the supply of asbestos-containing products to the United States Navy.

 A History of Asbestos Exposure